-Debt-To-Income Ratio: How To Calculate And Lower Your DTI
+Debt-To-Income Ratio: How To Calculate & Lower Your DTI

-In this post, we’ll cover everything you need to know about the debt-to-income ratio.
-We’ll teach you what a DTI ratio is, how to calculate your debt-to-income ratio, what a good DTI ratio looks like, how to lower your DTI, and more.
+Read on to learn everything you need to know about a DTI ratio, like how to calculate your debt-to-income ratio, what is a good debt-to-income ratio, how to lower your debt-to-income ratio, and more!

 Table of Contents

 What Is The Debt-To-Income (DTI) Ratio?

 The debt-to-income (DTI) ratio is a financial tool used to measure the relationship between a person’s debt and income.
 The DTI ratio is calculated by dividing recurring monthly debt payments by gross monthly income.